KatrinaHramovich/Airbnb-modeling-project/README.md

 # Airbnb-modeling-project
 Airbnb-data-modelingLibraries:numpy, pandas, matplotlib, scikit learn, lightgbm, scipy, warnings

-DataData can be found at https://www.kaggle.com/airbnb/seattle files calendar.csv, listings.csv
+Data: Data can be found at https://www.kaggle.com/airbnb/seattle files calendar.csv, listings.csv

-IntroductionAirbnb day prices in Seattle are predicted using feature engineering, random forest and light gradient boosting feature selection and regression.
+Introduction: Airbnb day prices in Seattle are predicted using feature engineering, random forest and light gradient boosting feature selection and regression.
 These models aim to help hosts establish appropriate rental prices and also to find out what features can influence rental prices the most.
 Text features such as name and description are also considered.
 Here we also compare random forest and light gradient boosting performance.
 Light Gradient Boosting (LGB) is a relatively fast algorithm compared with other boosting methods.
 In the final test the sum of two LGB models was applied to reduce overfitting.

-Files files: airbnb.pynb - code; listings.csv - data (calendar.csv does not fit to my github, go to https://www.kaggle.com/airbnb/seattle)
+Files: files: airbnb.pynb - code; listings.csv - data (calendar.csv does not fit to my github, go to https://www.kaggle.com/airbnb/seattle)

-Author:Katrina Hramovich
+Author: Katrina Hramovich

 In https://www.kaggle.com/aleksandradeis/airbnb-seattle-reservation-prices-analysis was used RF, price dependence on month and 'month' feature.
 Division on test and train was different and resulted to the same id in test and train and overfitting.
 Other features selection is different.